jehicken/high-order-and-chaos/README.md

 # Julia code for Paper

-(Kevin: We may cite this repo eventually, so let's keep it as neat and tidy as possible)

 This repository contains the code necessary to reproduce the results in XXXX.
 The directories are as follows:

   * `lorenz`: Julia code and plotting scripts for the Lorenz results.